Scott Nearing: Cold War era

 In 1952, the Nearings decided that their dream of a communal existence in Vermont would not come to fruition, so they moved to Brooksville, Maine.
-With the development of a ski area at nearby Stratton Mountain, the Nearings' 750 acre Vermont farm had increased in value from $2.75 an acre to $8,000, meaning the land they had purchased for about $2,000 was worth at least $6 million.
+With the development of a ski area at nearby Stratton Mountain, the Nearings' 750 acre Vermont farm had increased in value from $2.75 an acre to $8,000 per acre, meaning the land they had purchased for about $2,000 was worth at least $6 million.
 Deciding they had done nothing to justify the increase, before moving to Maine the Nearings donated the land to the town of Stratton for use as a municipal forest.

 In 1954 he co-authored Living the Good Life: How to Live Simply and Sanely in a Troubled World with his second wife, Helen Nearing.
 The book, in which war, famine, and poverty were discussed, described a nineteen-year "back to the land experiment," and also advocated modern-day "homesteading" and vegan organic gardening.
 The book became one of the main influences which inspired many young Americans, and others in countries such as Australia, to take part in the back to the land movement of the late 1960s and 1970s.

 In the winter of 1956–57, the couple toured Canada, Southeast Asia, the Middle East, and Europe, generating a book about their experiences called Socialists Around the World.
 The following winter, with their passports issued in 1956 nearing expiration, they embarked upon a trip through the Soviet Union and the People's Republic of China.
 The pair visited Leningrad, Moscow, Stalingrad, Baku, Tashkent, and Irkutsk, touring schools and universities, apartment buildings in the process of construction, factories, and collective farms in the course of their trip.
 In China they saw Peking (Beijing), Wuhan and Nanking.
 They returned to Brooksville to write a book on their experiences, The Brave New World.
 The two countries were characterized in the travelogue as "peaceful socialist giants":

 The pro-peace attitude of the people of the Soviet Union and People's China is not based on fear of war but on confidence in their theory and way of life.
 One Soviet trade unionist put the matter to us in this way.
 "We are not afraid of war.
 We have been through it and survived its cruelties and horrors.
 We know that we can take it.
 Just because we have been through it and suffered from it, we know how terrible war is.
 It wastes materials, but worse than that, it squanders human idealism, energy, wealth and life.
 Still worse, those of us who are trying to build a socialist society are diverted and preoccupied by war.
 We know from bitter experience that if we are to engage in socialist construction we cannot fight wars.
 War is a full-time occupation."

 After their travels to the USSR and China, New Century Publishers produced Nearing's pamphlets on Eastern Europe and Cuba in 1962 and 1963.